Pitchstep/seth.run/README.md

 ### Advertisements
 So I'm selling out... well, not really.
 I'm adding a few advertisements to seth.run to earn a little.
 Don't worry though, the ads will not interfere with your experience!
 If they happen to do so, please let me know by contacting me on Discord!<br>
 Ads are currently not rolled out, but they will start appearing over time.<br>
-_Keep in mind!
-You just looking at the adverts supports my work a ton!
-Thank you._
+_Keep in mind, just looking at the adverts supports my work a ton.
+Thank you!_

 ### About
 Seth.run is currently just a website where I post my stuff.
 Read more about Version 2 above :)